MartinHolts/trial-user-managment-system/README.md

 4.&nbsp; Access the data from the users endpoint by navigating to http://localhost:3000/users in your browser.
 This should display the `JSON` data you defined in `db.json`.

+5.&nbsp; Access the website by navigating to http://localhost:3000 in your browser.

 ## Compiling `SCSS` Code Using `SASS`
 ### To run `SCSS` Code
 1.&nbsp; Ensure you have npm installed on your system.
 If not, you can install it from [https://www.npmjs.com/get-npm](https://nodejs.org/en).